 The programme’s students, with their particularly varied religious, cultural and ethnic backgrounds, can gain confidence from the knowledge that their final marks are subject to confirmation by someone they will very probably never meet but who has read their work thoroughly and has compared the standards of marking to those elsewhere in the UK.

 The degrees awarded are those of Lancaster University and the programmes are therefore subject to review by the UK’s Quality Assurance Association for higher education (more details at http://www.qaa.ac.uk/)

-External examiners’ reports are not normally public documents, and while it would be unusual to give quotations from them, it is permissible to note that since the Centre opened in 1995 they have consistently confirmed that standards are fully comparable with those at the best UK universities.
+External examiners’ reports are not normally public documents, and while it would be unusual to give quotations from them, it is permissible to note that since the programme opened here in 1995 they have consistently confirmed that standards are fully comparable with those at the best UK universities.

 MA programme handbook